Project Education and social support

 Illiteracy

-The department creates illiteracy groups to enable beneficiaries to have sustainable literacy skills.
+The department creates groups to enable beneficiaries to gain sufficient literacy skills.

 Educational Support